Atennop1/StephenPrataSolutions/README.md

 }
 ```

-The structure of tasks with Codewars is similar, there is a folder `source/Codewars`, in which tasks are divided by kyu, from 8 to 1, each kyu has its own `Declarations.h` and its own namespace.
+The structure of tasks with Codewars is similar, there is a folder `source/Codewars`, in which tasks are divided by kyu, from 8 to 1, each kyu has its own `Declarations.h` and its own namespace, and of course there is `source/Codewars/Declarations.h` file for fast access to all tasks from main.cpp
+<br><br>Same thing with LeetCode, there is a folder `source/Leetcode`, in which tasks are divided by difficulty, from easy to hard, each difficulty has its own `Declarations.h` and its own namespace, and there is `source/Leetcode/Declarations.h` file for fast access to all tasks from main.cpp